peaBerberian/str-html/README.md

 innerButtonElt.onClick = () => alert("Done!");
 ```

-## Why only allowing dynamic insertion in attribute values and as element content?
+## Why not allowing expressions everywhere?

 Technically, it wouldn't be hard to also allow it as element names and
 attribute names, or even as a collection of attribute names and values, but I